Reproduction Services for Dairy Cattle

 - Technicians available to record results

-- Herd Body Condition Score assessment
+- Whole herd Individual Cow Body Condition Score assessment

 We deliver pre-mating workshops for farm staff to make sure every member of the team is ready for mating.
 We can visit your farm to do personalised farm staff training or keep on eye on our ‘events’ page for up-coming workshops.